Homelessness Frequently Asked Questions (FAQ)

 The City of San Rafael is home to most of the County’s governmental and non-profit social service providers and available shelter beds.
 This means that individuals experiencing homelessness visit or reside in San Rafael because they can walk to access food, healthcare, and other support services.

-While San Rafael has the majority of the County’s homelessness population; Novato, Sausalito and unincorporated areas of Marin County, also have a large homeless population.
-Other cities like Mill Valley, Larkspur, and Fairfax also have smaller homeless populations, according to the 2022 Point-in-Time Count.
+While San Rafael has the majority of the County’s homeless population, Novato, Sausalito, and unincorporated areas of Marin County also have a large homeless population.
+According to the 2024 Point-in-Time Count, other cities like Mill Valley, Larkspur, and Fairfax also have smaller homeless populations.

 3. Why don’t the homeless accept help?

-Reasons for an individual not accepting help can vary.
+Individuals' reasons for not accepting help can vary.
 Some may have had negative experiences with other government agencies or systems, and mental health or substance use issues can also present challenges to accepting assistance.
-The City continues to offer connections to services, while City staff work to build trust to encourage the acceptance of available resources.
+The City continues to offer connections to services while City staff work to build trust to encourage the acceptance of available resources.

 Individuals living in encampments are overwhelmingly long-term residents of the City of San Rafael.

-According to the 2022 Homeless Point-in-Time Count, a bi-annual field study of local homelessness, 78% of all people currently experiencing homelessness across Marin report living in Marin prior to losing their housing.
+According to the 2024 Homeless Point-in-Time Count, a bi-annual field study of local homelessness, 62% of all people currently experiencing homelessness across Marin report living in Marin before losing their housing.
 Across the nine Bay Area counties, 70-85% of people experiencing homelessness in a given county also lost their housing in that county.
-Homelessness is a local issue, impacting all communities due to the regional affordable housing crisis.
+Homelessness is a local issue that impacts all communities due to the regional affordable housing crisis.

 How to Help